 The days fashioned for me,

-Scripture tells us that the Lord sees us, knows us, and loves us even before we are born.
-We are His creation, brought into this world for His good pleasure and delight.
-These loving thoughts are also expressed for our neighbors, friends, and yes, even our opponents and enemies.
+Scripture tells us that the Lord sees us, knows us, and tenderly loves us, even before we are born.
+We are His creation, brought into this world by His Will for His good pleasure and delight.
+His loving thoughts are also expressed to our neighbors, friends, and yes, even to our opponents and enemies.

-In the midst of a people who had turned their backs upon Him, the Lord saw something special in Jeremiah.
-He was not perfect – the Lord had to sanctify or purify him – but there was something there that pleased Him, and He chose Jeremiah for this vital and difficult task.
+In the midst of a people who had turned their back upon Him, the Lord saw something special in Jeremiah.
+He was not perfect – the Lord had to sanctify and purify him, just like He must with us – but there was something in Jeremiah’s spirit that pleased God, and He chose him for this vital and difficult task of being prophet to a rejecting nation.

-After the war, my dad returned home to our medium sized city.
-A few years later, he met and then married my mother.
-As it turns out, unknown to my dad, five years earlier she had been the fiancée of the war hero who was killed.
+Here is where an even more extraordinary part comes in.
+After the war, my dad returned home to our good-sized city.
+A few years later, he randomly met and then married my mother.
+As it turns out, unknown to my dad at the time – five years earlier, she had been the fiancée of Bernie at the time he was killed.
 Many decades later, my father told me of this man, “I not only got his job, I got his wife”.

-God’s hand was so evident in the coming together of my parents, a mysterious intertwining of coincidence and foreshadowing.
-This is how the Lord often chooses to reveal Himself to us – with events that come together to bring about blessing, joy, healing, and peace where only turmoil, fear and grief had been before.
+God’s hand was so evident in the coming together of my parents, the mysterious intertwining of apparent coincidence and foreshadowing.
+This is how the Lord often chooses to reveal Himself to us – with events that come together to bring about a blessing, with joy, healing, and peace where perhaps turmoil, fear and grief had been before.

 God picked Jeremiah to be His mouthpiece to a rebellious nation.
-Just as the Lord knew all about Jeremiah before he was born, He also knew that his short-term mission would not be successful.
-But amongst Jeremiah’s frustrating interactions with Judah’s last kings who would not heed God’s warnings, his prophecies would also help build the foundation of a future kingdom of God that will have no end.
-These foundations today give all believers around the globe the strength and encouragement they need to carry on in the building and growing of God’s kingdom.
+Just as the Lord knew all about Jeremiah before he was born, He also knew that his short-term mission would not be terribly successful.
+But amongst Jeremiah’s frustrating interactions with Judah’s last kings, who would not heed God’s warnings, his prophecies would help lay the foundation of a future kingdom of God that will have no end.
+This foundation helps today to give all believers around the globe the strength and encouragement they need to carry on with the building and expansion of God’s kingdom.
+And that is no coincidence.

 Reflection

-Sometimes because of the thoughtless words or harmful actions of someone during our youth, we may not believe that God was there, or if He was, that He was against us, not for us.
-This could not be further from the truth.
+Sometimes, because of a difficult youth, we may not believe that God was there, or if He was, that He was against us and not for us.
+Nothing could not be further from the truth.

-It is a sad but common tragedy when the sins of other human beings are laid at the feet of a loving God and used as a lifelong reason to reject Him.
-He was there for us even in the most painful times, such as when my mother lost her fiancée in the war.
-He is there for you today, and He is entirely for you, not against you!
+It is a sad but common tragedy when the sins of other human beings are laid at the feet of a loving God and used as a lifelong reason or excuse to reject Him.
+He was there for us, even in the most painful times, such as when my mother lost her fiancée in the war.
+He is there for you today, and is entirely for you, not against you!
 I say it again, He is for you!

-Lord, if there be barriers in my past that prevent me from recognizing Your loving presence throughout my life, even before my birth, please remove them for me.
-Take away the sting of hurtful words or actions inflicted upon me by others.
-Open my eyes that I may see You and Your great love for me in a fresh and new way.
+Lord, if there be any barriers in my past that prevent me from recognizing Your loving presence throughout my life, even before my birth, please remove them from me.
+Take away the sting of any hurtful words or actions that were inflicted on me by the sin of others, or by me.
+Open my eyes that I may see You and Your great love for me in a fresh and new way, and learn of Your grace and mercy so that I may forgive others as I have been forgiven.
 In Jesus’ name we pray, Amen.